Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

 ## Hot Reload

-The modular is hot-reload friendly, but, singleton binds they are not notified.
+The modular is hot-reload friendly, but, singleton binds are not notified.
-Use ReassembleMixin for this:
+Use the ReassembleMixin for this:

 ```dart
 import 'package:flutter_modular/flutter_modular.dart';